stelmo/TernaryDiagrams.jl/README.md

     labelx = "a1",
     labely = "a2",
     labelz = "a3",
-    # more options available, check out attributes with ?ternaryaxis
+    # more options available, check out attributes with ?ternaryaxis (same for other plot functions)
+    #= Note
+    Depending on the length of the axis labels, they may seem unaligned.
+    Use the kwarg arrow_label_rotation_adjustment to rotate them slightly.
+    For longer labels, use a value closer to 1 (trial and error it).
+    =#
 )

 xlims!(ax, -0.2, 1.2) # to center the triangle
 ylims!(ax, -0.3, 1.1) # to center the triangle
-hidedecorations!(ax) # to hide the axis decos fig
+hidedecorations!(ax) # to hide the axis decorations fig
 ```
 <br>